HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image474.png)

-**Threshold setting**: To monitor the corresponding item of the data source, it shall be ensured that the monitoring item has been opened in "Setting -> [Topological Graph Alert Setting]{.ul}" and the corresponding thresholds have been set, as shown below:
+**Threshold setting**: To monitor the corresponding item of the data source, it shall be ensured that the monitoring item has been opened in "Setting -> \[Topological Graph Alert Setting]" and the corresponding thresholds have been set, as shown below:

 ![](assets/hotdb-management/image475.png)